tools-study/journal/drafts/draft_4.md

 - In vivo administration is limited by immunogenicity and transduction efficiency
 - Not suitable for post-mitotic cells (which comprise the majority of adult tissues)

 These limitations are not incrementally solvable.
-The ten approaches presented in this work represent qualitatively different strategies that circumvent---rather than incrementally improve upon---these fundamental barriers.
+The nine approaches presented in this work represent qualitatively different strategies that circumvent---rather than incrementally improve upon---these fundamental barriers.

 ### 1.6 A Mathematical Framework for the Scale Gap